Identifiability in Dynamic Acyclic Networks with Partial Excitations and Measurements: Introduction

 Different data-driven modeling problems can be formulated in such a framework.
 For example, how to detect the topology of a network from measurement data \cite{materassi2010topology,chiuso2012bayesian,materassi2012problem,yeung2015global,shi2019bayesian}?
 How to consistently estimate selected local dynamics within a network \cite{paul2013netid,dankers2016identification,gevers2018practical,materassi2020signal,ramaswamy2021local,weerts2020abstractions}?
 What are the conditions required to identify the dynamics of an entire network or a subnetwork \cite{weerts2015sysid,bazanella2017identifiability,weerts2018identifiability,hendrickx2018identifiability,henk2018identifiability,cheng2019allocation,shi2020subnetworks}?
 In this paper, we focus on the last problem, where \textit{identifiability} of a full network based on a subset of external excitation signals and measured vertex signals is of particular interest.
 This concept plays a key role in data-driven modeling of dynamic networks, as it essentially reflects if we are able to acquire a unique network model on the basis of measurement data.
-In the literature, there are two classes of network identifiability, namely, \textit{global identifiability} \cite{henk2018identifiability,weerts2018identifiability} that requires \textit{all} the models in the set to be distinguishable, and \textit{generic identifiability} \cite{bazanella2017identifiability,hendrickx2018identifiability,weerts2018single,Bazanella2019CDC}, which means that \textit{almost all} models in the model set can be distinguished.
-Recently, the concept of \textit{local generic identifiability} has been introduced in \cite{legat2020local}, which can be viewed as a weaker notion than generic identifiability, but lacking of a graph-theoretical characterization.
+In the literature, there are two classes of network identifiability, namely, \textit{global identifiability} \cite{henk2018identifiability,weerts2018identifiability} that requires \textit{all} the models in the set to be distinguishable, and \textit{generic identifiability} \cite{bazanella2017identifiability,hendrickx2018identifiability,weerts2018single,Bazanella2019CDC}, which means that \textit{almost all} models in the considered model set can be distinguished.
+Recently, the concept of \textit{local generic identifiability} has been introduced in \cite{legat2020local,legat2021path}, which can be viewed as a notion that is weaker than generic identifiability.